-The disputed domain name consists of the Complainant's Trademark "INTESA" with the addition of a hyphen and the term "MARKETS".
+The disputed domain name consists of the Complainant's Trademark "INTESA" with the addition of the letters "S" and "P".

 The Panel remarks that Section 1.7 of WIPO Overview 3.0, states that, "in cases where a domain name contains the whole of a trademark, or where at least one dominant feature of the relevant trademark is recognisable in the domain name, the domain name shall normally be considered confusingly similar to that trademark for the purposes of UDRP status".